merazi/blogcraft/README.md

 * **Editor Integration:** Launches the new article directly in your preferred editor (`$EDITOR` or configured fallback).
 * **Minimal Styling:** Uses [Pico CSS](https://picocss.com/) via CDN for a modern, responsive, and classless design.
 * **Utility Pages:** Generates `index.html` and `404.html`.
+* **Metadata via Frontmatter:** Extracts titles (respecting casing) and dates from a required YAML frontmatter block.

 ## ⚙️ Configuration (`config.json`)